DUMU: The organization for undergraduates who love math.

 - April 27, 2017: Student Faculty Party, 3:00-4:30 see pictures

 - March 30, 2017, Thursday: Discussion of Fall 2017 math courses, 130 Physics Building, 4:30-6:00

 - January 19-23, 2017: Math Contest in Modeling

 The math department and DUMU sponsor a number of popular Public Lectures aimed at a general audience.
 Undergraduates with an interest in Mathematics are encouraged to attend.

-Lectures by Duke alumni from the mathematics department will be scheduled for spring 2017.
+Past lectures by Duke alumni from the mathematics department for spring 2017:

 See Events page for details

 Thanks to coordinators Justin Luo and David Geng for organizing the very successful 2016 Duke Math Meet on November 12.
 Tony Qiao and Trung Can coordinated efforts by Problem Solving Seminar students and others to create original problems for the nearly 300 high school students from about 25 high school students throughout the Carolinas and Virginia.
 Student volunteers helped register teams, lead them to various test sites, serve breakfast and lunch, proctor exams, and other tasks.